qualityshepherd/brine/posts/of_yarn_and_bone.md

 - 4 `Devil's Bargain`: the player describes a reasonable success or failure—the GM describes the other, then negotiate and balance between the two.
 - 1-3 nuanced failure.

-**Lower die** measures the stakes presented in the fiction—how effective your success or how severe your failure:
+**Lower die** suggests impact.
+Use it to scale the result or ignore based on the fiction:
 - Combat: *Rolls: 2d6 → 6, 5* you succeed and deal serious damage
 - Climbing: *Rolls: 2d6 → 6, 2* you reach the top but you're exhausted and exposed
 - *Rolls: 2d6 → 3, 1* you fail and leave yourself in a bad spot